Temazepam, or its brand name Restoril, is a strong prescription medication for insomnia and anxiety.

-Like the side effects one can experience with taking Restoril, the symptoms that come from withdrawal will be unique to each individual, but there are some things that are very common that can be expected.
-One of the first things that needs to be said about withdrawal is that you should only do so under the guidance of healthcare or addiction professionals.
+As the side effects, one can experience with taking Restoril, the symptoms that come from withdrawal will be unique to each individual, but there are some things that are very common that can be expected.
+One of the first things that need to be said about withdrawal is that you should only do so under the guidance of healthcare or addiction professionals.
 Temazepam is a highly addictive substance that can cause many complications when taken in large doses, as often happens in addiction, so detoxing yourself can be dangerous to do so alone.
 Seek medical help if you want to detox or are detoxing by yourself; the symptoms are difficult to manage or life-threatening.

 Some of the more serious symptoms of withdrawal from addiction include depression and suicidal thoughts, difficulty breathing, erratic heartbeat and potential for seizures.
 A person going through Restoril withdrawal can also expect to have difficulty sleeping, nightmares, anxiety, agitation, insomnia (this is called the rebound effect, where the symptoms the temazepam was treating will come back worse than before), nausea, vomiting, headaches, confusion, difficulty remembering things, concentrating, as well as irritability and fatigue.

 Temazepam Dependence – How to safely detox

 Withdrawal may sound dangerous, and at best uncomfortable, but it can be managed.
 Going to a detox unit can provide the necessary support and supervision that can help make the withdrawal process easier, simpler, and ultimately safer.
 A detox unit is the part of the treatment process that focuses solely on withdrawal.
 Treatment professionals found that withdrawal interfered with treatment and physically put patients in danger, so a separate treatment protocol, detox, was created for it.